 Korn Ferry Interview: Process, Cases & How to Prepare (2026)

-Korn Ferry interviews run 3 rounds over 33 days, mixing behavioral questions with candidate-led case studies.
+Korn Ferry consulting interviews typically run about three stages, mixing behavioral questions with primarily interviewer-led case studies.
 Full process, worked example, and prep plan.

 What Makes Korn Ferry Different From Strategy Firms